nvdixit/AllTime/README.md

 # AllTime Documentation

-Welcome to Alltime!
+Welcome to AllTime!
 A RESTful service that returns the current time in every (or one) time zone on Earth.
 To get started, here is the base URL of the API: https://alltime-us.com/

 After the base URL, add on one of the following extensions: